sdmalek44/job_tracker/README.md

 - [ ] When the user creates a new Job, they are required to select its Category from a drop down menu of existing categories.
 They also see a link to create a new Category.
 - [ ] When the user visits a page for a specific Category, they see a list of Jobs in that Category.

-### Comments
+### Job Comments

 - [ ] When the user visits the page for a specific Job, in addition to information about the job there is a form that allows them to enter a Comment for that Job (e.g. “Spoke to hiring manager, Jacob.
 Plan to follow up Monday.”).
 - [ ] Each comment has content (also created_at and updated_at).
 - [ ] When the user submits a new comment, they are redirected back to the page for that specific job and the comment appears on the page.
 - [ ] The user can leave multiple comments on a job and the most recent comments are shown above older comments (in reverse of the order in which they were created).

-### Contacts
+### Company Contacts

-- [ ] When the user visits the page for a specific Company, in addition to information about the job there is a form that allows them to enter a Contact for that Company (e.g. “Penelope Santorini”, “Hiring Manager”, “penelope@wooo.com”).
+- [ ] When the user visits the page for a specific Company, in addition to information about the company there is a form that allows them to enter a Contact for that Company (e.g. “Penelope Santorini”, “Hiring Manager”, “penelope@wooo.com”).
 - [ ] Each Contact has a full name, position, email, and company (which relates to the company you’ve already created).
 It should be possible for a Company to have more than one Contact, but a Contact only works at one Company.
 - [ ] When the user submits a new contact, they are redirected back to the page for that specific company and the contact appears on the page.